ChrisPenner/flags/README.md

 What makes it different from the other 10000 solutions?

+1. `flags` parses, validates, and generates help messages for all your arguments and flags from a completely declarative configuration.
-The biggest difference is that you can use it with bash scripts and plugins without requiring ANY dependencies from your users!
+2. You can compile your bash scripts and plugins so your users can enjoy them without ANY required dependencies!

 Some other bonuses: